eiffel-community/community/GOVERNANCE.md

 * **Preparation Phase**:
   * Election Officers determine the list of community members who are eligible to **run** in community elections announce this on [Eiffel Community Maillist](https://groups.google.com/g/eiffel-community).
-  * Election Officers determine the list community members who are eligible to **vote** in community elections and announce this on [Eiffel Community Maillist](https://groups.google.com/g/eiffel-community).
 * **Nomination Phase**:
-  * Once the electorate and candidates are determined and notified, Election Officers start nomination period for Technical Committee elections by sending an email to [Eiffel Community Maillist](https://groups.google.com/g/eiffel-community) Nomination period is limited to **one week**.
+  * Once the eligible community members are determined, Election Officers start nomination period for Technical Committee elections by sending an email to [Eiffel Community Maillist](https://groups.google.com/g/eiffel-community) Nomination period is limited to **one week**.
   * After the commencement of the nomination phase, eligible candidates who wish to run for a seat in Technical Committee announce their nomination by sending an email to [Eiffel Community Maillist](https://groups.google.com/g/eiffel-community). (self-nomination) If community members want to nominate someone else to Technical Committee, they can do so by sending nomination mail to [Eiffel Community Maillist](https://groups.google.com/g/eiffel-community) but this must then be accepted by the nominated community member by responding to their nomination mail in order for their candidacy to be valid.
-Only maintainers can self-nominate or nominate other maintainers.
+Only maintainers may nominate candidates.
   * Upon the completion of the nomination phase, Election Officers collate the nominations and announce final list of candidates on [Eiffel Community Maillist](https://groups.google.com/g/eiffel-community).
   * Announcement of candidates ends the nomination phase.
 * **Election Phase**:
-  * Eiffel Community uses Condorcet Internet Voting Service System ([CIVS](https://civs.cs.cornell.edu/)) to hold elections.
-The instructions to prepare the election poll is available [here](https://wiki.opendaylight.org/display/ODL/CIVS+Voting+System+Information).
+  * The election medium is selected by Eiffel Community Election Officers.
-  * Election Officers prepare the election poll on CIVS and enter candidates to ballot.
+  * Election Officers prepare the election poll on selected medium and enter candidates to ballot.
-  * Election Officers announce the start of election phase on [Eiffel Community Maillist](https://groups.google.com/g/eiffel-community).
-Election period is limited to **one week**.
+  * Election Officers start the election by sending poll link to [Eiffel Community Maillist](https://groups.google.com/g/eiffel-community).
+  * Election period is limited to **one week**.
-  * After the announcement, Election Officers send mails to community members who are eligible to vote in the election.
   * Upon the completion of the election phase, Election Officers announce the result of the election on [Eiffel Community Maillist](https://groups.google.com/g/eiffel-community).

 Elected members of the Technical Committee assume their seat during the first Technical Committee Meeting following the completion of the election phase.